kich2/Multiroblox-extension-2026/README.md

 3. Keep track of your **Robux balance** and **Nicknames** on the main screen.
 4. Click on any account to launch a new session without logging out of your main account.

+## 🔗 Recommended Tools

+Looking to further enhance your Roblox experience?
+We recommend checking out the **[Voice Chat Enabler](https://rbxlab.st/VC-Enabler/rbxutility)** — a handy utility designed to easily enable Voice Chat features on your accounts.

 ## 🐛 Bug Reports & Support

 If you encounter any issues, bugs, or have a feature request, please let us know!